 I have always liked the painter Domenico Ghirlandaio, an artist of the Renaissance that worked in Florence.
 He was born in 1449 and died in 1494; he was only forty-five.
 The last time I was in Florence I admired the cycle of frescos of the life of the Virgin that Ghirlandaio created for the Tornabuoni Chapel in the Church of Santa Maria Novella.

 Indeed the viewer has a sense that something is happening in the portrait.
-In fact focusing on the profile of the man and the way he gazes at the boy, the viewer is inspired to create a dialogue between the two.
+In fact, focusing on the profile of the man and the way he gazes at the boy, the viewer is inspired to create a dialogue between the two.
 Ghirlandaio has not idealized the man’s profile in any way.
-Instead he depicts the old man with all his defects, his aged face with wrinkles and lines and his knobby nose.
-When I look at his nose the world “bitorzoluto” (which means knobby) comes to mind.
+Instead, he depicts the old man with all his defects, his aged face with wrinkles and lines, and his knobby nose.
+When I look at his nose the word “bitorzoluto” (which means knobby) comes to mind.

-We can imagine from his well worn appearance the man has great wisdom that comes from his advanced age.
-He is someone who has experience the good and that bad, the disappointments and the joys that life has to offer.
-In contrast the boy with his fair skin and golden curls, perhaps his grandson, is beautiful.
+We can imagine from his well-worn appearance the man has great wisdom that comes from his advanced age.
+He is someone who has experienced the good and that bad, the disappointments and the joys that life has to offer.
+In contrast, the boy with his fair skin and golden curls, perhaps his grandson, is beautiful.
 He appears to be quite innocent.
 The boy touches the man’s chest affectionately and looks him directly in the eye as if to say, “I trust you.
 You are at the end of the path and I am just beginning.
 Give me direction.
 Point me in the right way.”

 To reinforce this idea, in the background behind the two figures we see a window looking out into the world beyond.
 The landscape is hazy, but you can see a twisting road that winds into the mountains.
 Who knows where the road will go and where it will end?